balena-io/docs/pages/integrations/aws.md

 #### Manual Thing Creation

 Manual device creation involves setting up all relevant configuration either in the web console, or through the CLI.
-Select your a thing type (optionally), and create a new thing for each of the physical devices you would like to use (that is for each of the boards you will be provisioning on resin.io).
+Select your thing type (optionally), and create a new thing for each of the physical devices you would like to use (that is for each of the boards you will be provisioning on resin.io).

 ![AWS IoT Resources](/img/integrations/aws/AWS_IoT_resources.png)

 Create and activate certificates for each of the devices, attach each to the corresponding thing, and save the "private key" and "certificate" files: those will provide authentication for the physical devices when they try to connect to AWS IoT.
 The private key can only be downloaded in this step, if lost it needs to be regenerated.

-Finally add some policies to let the devices communicate with the AWS platform.
+Finally, add some policies to let the devices communicate with the AWS platform.
 The simplest policy allowing all actions on all available resources (such as things, policies, MQTT channels for communication, and so on):

 ![AWS IoT Simple Policy](/img/integrations/aws/AWS_IoT_policy_all_allowed.png)